akky/auto-currency-converter/readme.txt

 == Screenshots ==

 == Changelog ==

+= 1.2.1 =
+* use a direct value 110 yen/dollar when currency API is down or unavaiable.
+To let it keep running on

 = 1.2.0 =
 * fix a bug with the new API.
 Japanese conversion was badly done on version 1.1.8/1.1.9